LocksleyLK/workshops/personalityQuiz/README.md

 2. Copy and paste the following code for our second question: what would you like to major in?
 ```
+# Answer counter for our second question: what would you like to major in?
 if answer == "B":
   reshma += 1
 elif answer == "A" or "E":